Call 24/7. Speak to an Attorney Immediately

 Report the injury in writing immediately.
 Do not rely on verbal notice.
 Write down the date, time, what happened, and who witnessed it, and give it to a supervisor.
 Pennsylvania law gives you 21 days to report and have benefits retroactive to the date of injury, but the sooner you report in writing the harder it is for the insurance company to later dispute the mechanism of injury.

 Get medical treatment and tell the doctor the injury is work-related.
 Every entry in your medical chart needs to reflect that this is a work injury.
-Missing this step — going to your own doctor without establishing the work connection — gives the insurance company records it will later use to argue the condition is unrelated to work.
+Missing this step gives the insurance company records it will later use to argue the condition is unrelated to work.

 Do not discuss the injury with the insurance company without an attorney.
 The insurer’s recorded statement request is an attempt to collect information it can use to reduce or deny your claim.
-You are not required to give a recorded statement to the workers’ compensation insurance company.
+You are not required to give a recorded statement.

 The Pre-Existing Condition Defense — and How to Beat It